nehamehar/amazon-frontend/README.md

-# Amazon-website-
+# Amazon Homepage Frontend

-A simple project of Amazon Homepage Website using CSS and HTML .
+A simple project of amazon homepage website using HTML & CSS.